Seneca-BSA/bsa/docs/sea700/lab3.md

         cd ~/ros_ws/
         catkin_make

     The `catkin_make` command is a convenience tool for working with catkin workspaces.
-Running it the first time in your workspace, it will create a `CMakeLists.txt` link in your `src` folder.
+Running it the first time in your workspace, it will create a `CMakeLists.txt` link in your `src` directory.

     Another best practice is to put any packages in your workspace into the `src` directory.
 The above code creates a `src` directory inside `ros_ws`.